netzero-labs/tesla-solar-download/README.md

 This script will download your entire history of Tesla Solar power and energy data: solar/battery/grid power data in 5 minute intervals and daily totals for solar/home/battery/grid energy.
 The script is using the [unofficial Tesla API](https://tesla-api.timdorr.com/) and [TeslaPy](https://github.com/tdorssers/TeslaPy) library.
-Data is stored in CSV files by day for power and a single `energy.csv` file for energy.
+Data is stored in CSV files: one file per day for power, and one file per month for energy.
+You can run the script repeatedly and it will only download new data.

 ## Installation